AWAProjectT35/awa-documentation/Guides/GIT.md

 ##### Merge pull request

 If everything is now in order go ahead and click `Merge pull request`.
+And the the next confirmation.

-You can delete the merged `new-branch-name` now.
+**Before you close the page** you can delete the merged `new-branch-name` now with the `Delete` button that opened up to the right side where the `Merge pull request` used to be at.